dmallubhotla/physicist_technology_blog/_posts/2018-10-14-automating-mathematica-for-latex.md

 Imagine you generate a figure in a Mathematica notebook to insert into a PDF.
 Imagine needing to change the image and update our PDF.
 You would need to re-run your Mathematica code, then re-run LaTeX.
-This is the sort of nightmarish scenario that never has to happen again.
+This is the sort of nightmarish scenario that never needs to happen again.

 We're going to be adding a new dependency to our series
 * [Mathematica](https://www.wolfram.com/mathematica/), for doing math and computing things